TonyPhipps/SIEM/Incident-Response-Plan.md

   - Maintain awareness of business operations to identify potential impact to organizational systems and anything that may impact incident response work load or incident response operations at large.

-# Assumptions

-The following documents/resources are familiar and readily accessible:
-- Cyber Security Events stored in Enterprise Log Management System

 #  Objectives

 This policy provides a general, standardized process that establishes the intent and requirements for detecting, analyzing, and responding to information or technology events or incidents for the purpose of mitigating any adverse operational or technical impact on critical client data, systems, networks, and services.